-Brentwood Borough Council issues completion notices where it has evidence that commercial premises are complete.
+We issue completion notices where there is evidence that commercial premises are complete.
 We may do this as a result of information passed to us by third parties or as a result of an inspection.
-A completion notice will be issued for commercial premises to the 'owner'.
-The 'owner' is defined as 'the person entitled to possession'.
-The completion notice is a document that specifies the 'completion date'; this is the date on which a commercial premises becomes rateable and enters the rating list for business rates purposes.
+A completion notice will be issued for commercial premises to the owner.
+The owner is defined as 'the person entitled to possession'.
+The completion notice is a document that specifies the completion date: the date on which a commercial premises becomes rateable and enters the rating list for business rates purposes.

-If the premises are unoccupied and empty from this 'completion date', then the premises will be eligible for a 3 month exemption, whilst it remains so; if it is an industrial premises, then a 6 month exemption will apply.
+If the premises are unoccupied and empty from this completion date, the premises will be eligible for a three month exemption, while it remains so.
+If it's an industrial premises, then a six month exemption will apply.

-To appeal against a completion notice, you must contact The Valuation Tribunal within four weeks of receiving the notice from Brentwood Borough Council.
+To appeal against a completion notice, you must contact The Valuation Tribunal within four weeks of receiving the notice from us.
 You must do this in writing and you must include a copy of the completion notice.
-Please note that you must make a separate appeal for each completion notice that you receive, as they cannot be amalgamated.
+You must make a separate appeal for each completion notice that you receive, as they cannot be amalgamated.
 You can get an appeal form from the tribunal website or they can send you one.